 There’s now the added obstacle of not being able to congregate which makes it more difficult to collaborate meaningfully.
-Of course, many educators have been able to bridge some of that gap with a variety of online video chat platforms like Google Meet or Zoom but many of us have our own children and family members to work around and with as we adjust to a new (hopefully temporary) normal.
+Of course, many educators have bridged some of that gap with various online video chat platforms like Google Meet or Zoom.
+Still, many of us have our own children and family members to work around and with as we adjust to a new (hopefully temporary) normal.

 Most schools seem to be just trying to get through each day with many eyeing the end of the school year as a chance to exhale.
 Professional development has been, understandably, put on the back burner for the moment.
 What the next school year or upcoming months will look like is anybody’s guess but what should we be doing now to be better prepared?
 As usual, at TeachThought Professional Development, we think it’s vital to think about all of this through the lens of inquiry.